 The Priory, Bath

-Oh Me Oh My afternoon tea, Liverpool
+Oh Me Oh My, Liverpool

 Liverpudlians will know LEAF, the hip Bold Street café and arts venue.
 Less well known is that it also runs a weekday grand café in a Grade-II former bank opposite the Liver Building.
 A bright, airy space of high-ceilings and enormous windows, nattily decked-out in vintage and modern furniture, Oh Me Oh My is a relaxing setting in which to enjoy head baker Matthew Rhodes’ afternoon tea.